CodeGrade/orca/docs/orca_data_definitions.md

 }
 ```

-The `key` is produced by Bottlenose and is unique to a given GradingJob.
-Orca will never abscribe meaning to the key (i.e., parse the `JSONString`) and only uses it as an identifier. **The given key must not contain a `.` character.**
+The `key` is a unique string provided by the job source used to identify it when an Orca worker sends its result back.
+Orca will never ascribe meaning to the key (i.e., parse the `JSONString`) and only uses it as an identifier.

-Orca needs to know if it belongs to a single user or a team to maintain an ordered list of jobs to be graded for their owners.
+Orca needs to know if a job belongs to a single user or a team to maintain an _ordered list_ of jobs to be graded for their owners.

 <hr>